vipulmalkoti/bash/README.md

-The bash script named "script" takes a filename as the argument and calculates the sum of the 3rd field (where delimiter is ":")
+ bash script named "script" takes a filename as the argument and calculates the sum of the 3rd field (where delimiter is ":")

 Usage:
-./script <filename>
+./script "<filename>"